hyoungjoojin/notes/content/development-tools/graphql/_index.md

 ## GraphQL Fragments

-GraphQL fragements are used for creating reusable units in repetitive queries.
+GraphQL fragments are used for creating reusable units in repetitive queries.

 ```graphql
 query {